-A Mastodon account can be disabled.
+A Mastodon account can be frozen.
 This prevents the user from doing anything with the account, but all of the content is still there untouched.
-This limitation is reversible, the account can be re-enabled at any time.
+This limitation is reversible; the account can be un-frozen at any time.
 This limitation is only available for local users on your server.

-A Mastodon silence is synonymous with sandbox.
-A silenced account does not appear to users who are not already following it.
-All of the content is still there, and it can still be found via search, mentioned, and followed, but the content is invisible.
+A limited account is hidden to all other users on that instance, except for its followers.
+All of the content is still there, and it can still be found via search, mentions, and following, but the content is invisible publicly.

-At this moment, silence does not affect federation.
-A locally silenced account is not silenced automatically on other servers.
+At this moment, limit does not affect federation.
+A locally limited account is not limited automatically on other servers.
+Account limitations are reversible.

 Because individually moderating a large volume of users from a misbehaving server can be exhausting, it is possible to pre-emptively moderate against all users from that particular server using a so-called domain block, which comes with several different levels of severity.